 Is a primary school teacher who has established an English medium school.
 The school he runs really helps many children in the villages.
 The organization will undoubtedly take on the challenge of strengthening schools like his.

 Is experienced in community work here in Tanzania after being a Professor of Physics in the U.S. and a visiting professor at the University of Dar es Salaam.
-He is the International liason, advisor and will participate in program design.
+He is the International liaison, advisor and will participate in program design.
 He has successfully implemented many projects in the Maasai community since 2008.

 Is an expert in the education and community development department.
 He will be an outstanding program developer as officer in the organization and on this board.
 He has been involved in working and volunteering in community work in other organizations for community development.
 He has also gained experience about people's development perspectives when he traveled to the U.S. and European countries.

-is a woman from Orbili village who will be a valuable voice on the board due to her experience in the culture and its challenges.
+Is a woman from Orbili village who will be a valuable voice on the board due to her experience in the culture and its challenges.
 She has participated in seminars on development ideas and women's rights, and she is skilled at helping people think creatively.
 She will inspire others with her work and her ability to encourage women to participate in community development work, making her an important source of change.